UstadMobile/UstadMobile/README.md

 ```
 winget install -e --id HandBrake.HandBrake.CLI
 ```

+__Sox__
+Download and install from the [Sox website](https://sourceforge.net/projects/sox/files/sox/14.4.2/) (the Winget package does not work because it does not get added to the path).

 * __Step 3: Import the project in Android Studio__: Select File, New, Project from Version Control.
 Enter https://github.com/UstadMobile/UstadMobile.git and wait for the project to import.
 Switch to the